 - Flush with boiling water.

-👉 Best for: Hair, soap scum, and mild food debris.
+Best for: Hair, soap scum, and mild food debris.

-👉 Best for: Eco-conscious homeowners looking for an alternative to chemical drain cleaners.
+Best for: Eco-conscious homeowners looking for a store-bought solution.

 1. What can you use instead of Drano?